|

 Listen!

+The flute has sounded in yonder wood.
 There I must fly, for Krishna waits on the path.

 Tell me, friends, will you come along or no?